Enterprise Vulnerability Management: A Strategic Guide

 Once a vulnerability is found, the clock starts on fixing it.
 Mean Time to Remediate (MTTR) tracks the average time it takes your team to patch or otherwise neutralize a known vulnerability.
 This is a direct measure of your operational efficiency and a critical factor in reducing your attack surface.
 The shorter your MTTR, the smaller the window of opportunity for an exploit.
 A high MTTR can signal bottlenecks in your patching process, resource constraints, or communication breakdowns between security and IT operations.
 Improving this metric often requires streamlined workflows and clear accountability, which is where effective managed IT services can make a significant impact.

-Patching cadence and SLA compliance
+Patching Speed and SLA Compliance

 Patching cadence measures the rhythm and regularity of your remediation efforts.
 Are you patching on a consistent schedule or only in response to emergencies?
 A steady cadence demonstrates a mature, proactive process.
 Service Level Agreement (SLA) compliance takes this a step further by measuring performance against predefined goals.
 For example, you might set an SLA to patch all critical vulnerabilities within 15 days.
 Tracking your compliance rate shows how well your team adheres to your security policy and meets internal deadlines.
 Together, these metrics provide a clear picture of your program’s discipline and reliability, which is essential for maintaining a consistent security posture.